muoyo/dc-metro-housing/README.md

-## Title: Schools, Hospitals & House Prices in the DC Metro Area
+## Schools, Hospitals & House Prices in the DC Metro Area

 ## Goals